iconix/openai/deephypebot.md

 # @deephypebot
-_Nadja Rhodes_

-_OpenAI Scholar Final Project_
+_Nadja Rhodes -- OpenAI Scholar Final Project_

 ## Description
 _tl;dr- generating conditional song reviews on Twitter._

 The [theme of my summer](https://iconix.github.io/dl/2018/06/03/project-ideation#finding-my-niche) as an OpenAI Scholar has been explorations around music + text.
-I find the language around music - manifested by hundreds of [“nice, small blogs”](https://www.theverge.com/2018/1/2/16840940/spotify-algorithm-music-discovery-mix-cds-resolution) on the internet - to be a deep and unique well of creative writing.
+I find the language around music - manifested by hundreds of ["nice, small blogs"](https://www.theverge.com/2018/1/2/16840940/spotify-algorithm-music-discovery-mix-cds-resolution) on the internet - to be a deep and unique well of creative writing.

 As such, my final project will pay homage to these labors of love on the web and attempt to **generate consistently good and entertaining new writing about songs, based on a set of characteristics about the song and knowledge of past human music writing**.